sunetro123/spark-learning/Passin-emr-master-dns-to-airflow.md

+# How to Automate this whole Thing ?

+using aws cli ---> Lost the command shall put back

 # When EMR dies because of SPOT Instance
 ### And you have a job that does spark-submit using *Templated* bash operator as ``` ssh -i xyz.pem hadoop@<emr-address>